ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/hello-workshop/README.md

-To check whether the native toolchiaan is accessible:
+To check whether the native toolchain is accessible:
 ```shell
 > native-image --native-image-info -jar hello-workshop-0.0.1-jar-with-dependencies.jar